 1. Scenario Analysis and Strategic Framework

 The problem lies in the uncontrolled proliferation of third-party "Page Builder" applications, such as PageFly, Shogun, GemPages, or EComposer.
-While these tools offer an attractive visual interface for drag-and-drop design, the hidden technical cost is devastating for Core Web Vitals metrics, especially for Largest Contentful Paint (LCP) and Total Blocking Time (TBT).
+While these tools offer an attractive visual interface for drag-and-drop design, the hidden technical cost is devastating for Core Web Vitals metrics, particularly Largest Contentful Paint (LCP) and Total Blocking Time (TBT).
 IFG eCommerce®'s approach, based on native Liquid code engineering, positions itself as the necessary antithesis to this performance degradation.
-While the average Shopify store analyzed has a mobile LCP of 12.3 seconds — almost five times higher than Google's acceptable threshold of 2.5 seconds — the IFG Protocol aims to bring these metrics back within excellent parameters to ensure that the user experience is perceived as instantaneous.
+While the average Shopify store analyzed has a mobile LCP of 12.3 seconds—almost five times higher than Google's acceptable threshold of 2.5 seconds—the IFG Protocol aims to bring these metrics back within excellent parameters to ensure that the user experience is perceived as instantaneous.

-The IFG eCommerce® methodology does not merely write code; it designs conversion architectures.
-In a market where 72% of traffic is mobile and 4G networks remain the standard connection for a large portion of users, inefficient code becomes a filter that expels potential customers.
-A site that takes more than 4 seconds to load experiences an immediate bounce rate of 50-70%, as the average user perceives the delay as a sign of unreliability or service malfunction.
-Therefore, the strategic framework requires a radical transition: from assembling third-party components to developing customized solutions that natively leverage Shopify's global infrastructure and its integration with the Fastly CDN network.
+The IFG eCommerce® methodology does not just write code; it designs conversion architectures.
+In a market where 72% of traffic is mobile and 4G networks remain the standard connection for a large portion of users, code inefficiency becomes a filter that expels potential customers.
+A site that exceeds 4 seconds in loading time experiences an immediate bounce rate of 50-70%, as the average user perceives the delay as a sign of unreliability or service malfunction.
+Therefore, the strategic framework requires a radical transition: from assembling third-party components to developing customized solutions that natively leverage Shopify's global infrastructure and its integration with the Fastly CDN.

 2. Technical Architecture and Implementation

-To mathematically understand why Page Builders destroy performance, it is necessary to analyze the Document Object Model (DOM) structure.
+To understand mathematically why Page Builders destroy performance, it is necessary to analyze the Document Object Model (DOM) structure.
 Each HTML element inserted into a page represents a node in the DOM.
 Modern browsers dedicate a significant amount of computational resources to building, laying out, and rendering these nodes.
-Drag-and-drop applications, to ensure placement flexibility for non-technical users, inject a massive amount of unnecessary nested divs, technically defined as "DOM Bloat."
-Where a native Liquid section requires 3 or 4 levels of nesting, a builder can go up to 15 or 20 levels to manage dynamic margins, padding, and alignments.
+Drag-and-drop applications, to ensure placement flexibility for non-technical users, inject a massive quantity of unnecessary nested divs, technically defined as "DOM Bloat."
+Where a native Liquid section requires 3 or 4 levels of nesting, a builder can reach 15 or 20 levels to manage dynamic margins, padding, and alignments.

 The Mechanics of DOM Bloat and Script Injection

 The impact of DOM Bloat manifests in several phases of the Critical Rendering Path.
-An excessive number of nodes (often more than 1,500 in pages built with builders) increases the memory occupied by the browser and slows down the CSS style recalculation phase.
-Furthermore, Page Builders do not only bloat HTML but systematically inject heavy JavaScript and CSS files that act as "render-blocking" resources.
+An excessive number of nodes (often exceeding 1,500 in pages built with builders) increases the memory occupied by the browser and slows down the CSS style recalculation phase.
+Furthermore, Page Builders do not merely inflate HTML; they systematically inject heavy JavaScript and CSS files that act as "render-blocking" resources.
 These scripts are often loaded on every page of the store, regardless of whether the app was used for that specific template, causing constant overhead.

 | DOM Depth | 15 - 25 levels | 3 - 6 levels | Reduced layout recalculation |